Subtleties in the pseudomodes formalism: Few-Mode Fitting

 and then rotate both $\zeta$ and $W$ by this same unitary:

 We can now finally construct the actual pseudomode parameters $\Lambda,\Gamma,\zeta$ corresponding to a set of $\kappa_k,\varepsilon_k,\gamma_k$ obtained from Prony's method:

-This approach can always be used to obtain a set of pseudomode parameters whose effective spectral density will exactly match the effective spectral density obtained from fitting using Prony's method, provided that Prony's method outputs a set of $\kappa_k$ that satisfy~\eqref{eqn:kappa_sum}.
+This approach can always be used to obtain a set of pseudomode parameters whose effective spectral density will exactly match the effective spectral density obtained from fitting the memory kernel, provided that the fitting procedure used outputs a set of $\kappa_k$ that satisfy~\eqref{eqn:kappa_sum}.
 However, this approach is \textit{not} guaranteed to give a matrix $\Gamma>0$.

 It is worth emphasizing again here the sheer amount of freedom involved in this process.
 In~\eqref{eqn:vfromu} we can choose anything for the $u_j$.
 Then in~\eqref{eqn:vuPlusBperp}, $B_\perp$ can by \textit{any} positive-definite $n\times n$ matrix satisfying $B_\perp u=0$; alternately, we can choose any positive block $B$ in~\eqref{eqn:STS_e} and any value of $A_{12}$ satisfying~\eqref{eqn:A12}.
-A naturally interesting question is then: for what fit parameters $\kappa_k,\varepsilon_k,\gamma_k$ will there be a choice of $u_j,B_\perp$ such that we obtain $\Gamma>0$?
-We were unable to find a general answer to this question, but we explore it further for the simplest case of 2 pseudomodes in Appendix~\ref{apx:2x2inversion}.
+A naturally interesting question is then as follows: For what fit parameters $\kappa_k,\varepsilon_k,\gamma_k$ will there be a choice of $u_j,B_\perp$ such that we obtain $\Gamma>0$?
+We were unable to find a general answer to this question, but we explore it further for the simplest case of two pseudomodes in Appendix~\ref{apx:2x2inversion}.
 For that case, we show that it is possible to have $\Gamma>0$ if and only if the effective spectral density from the fit parameters is positive everywhere.